sauravkhengar38/Handling-Missing-Values-in-CSV-Data-Using-Central-Tendency-Measures/README.md

 🔹 Project Overview:<br>
-> I developed a Python script to handle missing values in a CSV data file using the fillna() method from the pandas library.
+ I developed a Python script to handle missing values in a CSV data file using the fillna() method from the pandas library.

-🔹 Steps Followed:
+🔹 Steps Followed:<br>
 📂 1.
 Loaded the dataset into a DataFrame.<br>
 🔍 2.
 Identified columns with missing data.<br>
 🛠️ 3.
 Handled missing values using three central tendency measures:<br>